 B.) 1 night: Camping at Spitzkoppe

 On Day 8 we returned to Windhoek from Erindi to pick up our rental car and start the road trip.
-We rented a 4×4 Toyota Hillux with a rooftop tent from ASCO Car Hire, as we had initially planned to camp for most of our road trip (turns out we didn’t, but we’ll get to that part later 😉 ).
+We rented a 4×4 Toyota Hillux with a rooftop tent from ASCO Car Hire, as we had initially planned to camp for most of the nights of our road trip (turns out we didn’t, but we’ll get to that part later 😉 ).
 We left Windhoek the same day to drive to Spitzkoppe, an incredible mountain range in Namibia.

 This arch is probably the most iconic part of the Spitzkoppe mountains.